 What is Digital Scholarship?

 Digital scholarship at Walker Library is interdisciplinary, collaborative, and committed.
 As a method, it emphasizes the use of interactive technologies to expand the participation, modes of access, diversity of analysis, and the dissemination, and preservation of scholarship.
+Digital scholarship is changing the nature of how research is conducted, produced, and shared.
 The frequently used term, digital humanities (DH), is a subset of digital scholarship (DS)--the larger umbrella of all scholarship including the arts, sciences, and everything between.

 Specific examples include but are not limited to:

 - Metadata, descriptive records that aid in the indexing and discovery of digital collections

 - Data management, covers the entire lifecycle of research, including the organization of data to dissemination and archiving of data.

 - Digital projects, that use digital methodologies (text mining, digitization, spatial analysis, digital preservation, extended reality, usability) and digital tools (CONTENTdm, GIS, Tableau, Voyant, Treejack, TimelineJS, Drupal, etc.) to create scholarly and creative projects.

 - Open access publishing through library hosted journal software for peer-reviewed journals and open educational resources (OER)

 - Institutional repository (JEWLScholar) that promotes, highlights and indexes scholarship of campus (including peer-reviewed articles, department newsletters, theses, dissertations, conference proceedings, OER, etc)

 - Events that foster practical and theoretical learning and encourage interdisciplinary collaboration such as the Digital Workshop Series and the DH Seminar Series